TheCrazy8/BrightOS/docs/key.md

 # **KEY:**

 **Production status:[^8]**
-Unproduced Prototype \- Unavailable due to prototypical status.
+<mark style="background-color: red">Unproduced Prototype</mark> \- Unavailable due to prototypical status.
 Copyright can be assumed[^9], self-production is unauthorized with or without permission from the module author until it is no longer prototypical.
 In use for testing purposes only.

-Not in Production \- Unavailable because none are being actively built (on request or otherwise) for any reason.
+<mark style="background-color: red">Not in Production</mark> \- Unavailable because none are being actively built (on request or otherwise) for any reason.
 Self-production is unauthorized without explicit permission from the MDPT[^10] (Assuming MDPT has jurisdiction) or affiliated author.

-Discontinued/Outdated (Competition[^11]) \- Permanently unavailable to both the public and the author/MDPT due to it being permanently discontinued by the author/MDPT.
+<mark style="background-color: red">Discontinued/Outdated (Competition[^11])</mark> \- Permanently unavailable to both the public and the author/MDPT due to it being permanently discontinued by the author/MDPT.
 Likely outdated to the point of uselessness or banned.
 If outdated, the module's funding has been cut and self-production is authorized.
 If banned, no form of production is authorized under any circumstances.
 ANY PRODUCT CONTAINING VEX IQ PARTS IS DISCONTINUED

-On Hold \- On hold by owner or MDPT, self-production authorized unless copyrighted
+<mark style="background-color: red">On Hold</mark> \- On hold by owner or MDPT, self-production authorized unless copyrighted

-In Production \- Available because they are being actively manufactured by the MDPT.
+<mark style="background-color: green">In Production</mark> \- Available because they are being actively manufactured by the MDPT.
 Rare classification, the low population of club members in Blaze & Co. \+ the low distribution of parts causes this to be a waste of resources.
 Self-production is unnecessary and therefore unauthorized.
 Copyright can be assumed.

-Produced upon Request \- Your copy will be manufactured and distributed when you explicitly state that you are interested in one.
+<mark style="background-color: green">Produced upon Request</mark> \- Your copy will be manufactured and distributed when you explicitly state that you are interested in one.
 Self-production unauthorized, copyright can be assumed.

-Public Prototype \- The prototype is available, and copyright can be assumed.
+<mark style="background-color: green">Public Prototype</mark> \- The prototype is available, and copyright can be assumed.
 Mechanically the same as Produced upon Request.

-Specialized Equipment \- Either made for a very specific purpose or requires specialized integrations, so much so that it is inviable for mass production.
+<mark style="background-color: purple">Specialized Equipment</mark> \- Either made for a very specific purpose or requires specialized integrations, so much so that it is inviable for mass production.
 Copyright is assumed, and cannot be produced by the public.

-Current Competition Module \- Made for a current competition, not produced for the public.
+<mark style="background-color: purple">Current Competition Module</mark> \- Made for a current competition, not produced for the public.
 Copyright assumed.

-Easily Built \- Low-effort module, it can be self-made.
+<mark style="background-color: yellow">Easily Built</mark> \- Low-effort module, it can be self-made.
 Not in active production by MDPT or owner.
 Copyright is inapplicable, it may be made via instructions if small.

-Conceptual \- Not yet made, currently just a concept.
+<mark style="background-color: blue">Conceptual</mark> \- Not yet made, currently just a concept.

-N/A \- Not applicable, could be an operating system or not our module.
+<mark style="background-color: grey">N/A</mark> \- Not applicable, could be an operating system or not our module.

 **Production status via color:**

-Red: Not in production, usually cannot be produced by the public without permission, MDPT permissions vary.
+<mark style="background-color: red">Red</mark>: Not in production, usually cannot be produced by the public without permission, MDPT permissions vary.

-Green: In production, often by MDPT/owner but usually not by the public.
+<mark style="background-color: green">Green</mark>: In production, often by MDPT/owner but usually not by the public.

-Purple: Produced for certain people or a specialized purpose.
+<mark style="background-color: purple">Purple</mark>: Produced for certain people or a specialized purpose.
 If you want these produced for you, ask the MDPT or external owner.
 They have the final say.

-Yellow: Produced by customers, not produced by MDPT.
+<mark style="background-color: yellow">Yellow</mark>: Produced by customers, not produced by MDPT.</mark>

-Blue: Not yet physically produced.
+<mark style="background-color: blue">Blue</mark>: Not yet physically produced.

-Grey: Not produced, might not be physical, or both not easy to build, but allowed to be built.
+<mark style="background-color: grey">Grey</mark>: Not produced, might not be physical, or both not easy to build, but allowed to be built.

 **Age:**